vekatze/neut/book/src/modules-and-sources.md

 ### Structure of a Module

-The content of a module should be something like the following:
+The structure of a module is as follows:

 ```text
 sample/